Updated July 10th, 2026

 - Any majors that fall under the Jacob's School of Engineering

-- Data Science majors (DS25)
+- Data Science majors (DSC-BS-001)

-- Math-Computer Science majors (MA30)
+- Math-Computer Science majors (MATH-BS-003)

 Transfer Students:

 Transfer students are in a special situation where the credits they come in with vary vastly from one student to another.
 To assist transfer students with their long term plans for completing major requirements, we have created different long term plans with different entry points depending on the CSE credits students typically come in with.
-These plans only include CSE major requirements, for questions regarding your college and university requirements please check with your college.
+These plans only include CSE major requirements.
+For questions regarding your college and university requirements, please check with your college.

 *These plans only focus on CSE coursework.
 For a list of all CSE Major requirements (including math and general science courses needed), please see the BS Computer Science Checklist above.